Artist in a studio holding a paintbrush, surrounded by paintings and art supplies.

 Sue

-Curious about mixed media?
+Curious about collage and mixed media?